tttallis/ajellito/_posts/2009-10-16-ImportIteration.markdown

 Fill out the following data in the upper part
 -   **ID** if you are filling in data for an existing sprint.
-If you don't fill in the ID, Agilito will create a new iteration for you
+If you don't fill in the ID, Ajellito will create a new iteration for you
 -   **Name** is the sprint name.
 If you fill out an ID here the iteration identified by that ID will be renamed to this name